doomemacs/doomemacs/README.md

 A few things to keep in mind:

-1. Cask can be flakey, especially with new builds.
-If you're getting odd errors when starting up Emacs, try to run `make install` again.
+1. **Cask can be flakey, especially with new builds.** If you're getting odd errors when starting up Emacs, try to run `make install` again.
 I've also had cryptic cask errors that I had to reboot to resolve.
 YMMV.
-2. If you add new functions to any of the autoloaded `(core|modules)/defuns/*.el` library files, `make autoloads` must be run afterwards. `:reload` will reload Emacs' load-path if you're running Emacs while doing so.
+2. If you add new functions to any of the autoloaded `(core|modules)/defuns/*.el` library files, run `make autoloads` afterwards. `:reload` will reload Emacs' load-path if you have Emacs open while doing so.

 [auto-yasnippet]: https://melpa.org/#/auto-yasnippet